Special Notice - COVID-19 response

 The CSRD has secured the services of Commissionaires BC to provide dog control services in Electoral Area C (South Shuswap) and the Ranchero area of Electoral Area D as well as dangerous dog control in Electoral Area F (North Shuswap.)

 Commissionaires BC began providing Dog Control Services for the CSRD on February 4, 2019 for a three-year term, until February 28, 2022.

 During business hours, residents can reach the Dog Control Service by calling the Commissionaires BC at 250.833.3436.
 Business hours are 8:00 AM to 4:00 PM, Monday to Friday.
 Non-emergency dog control situations will be responded to on the next business day.

 For after-hours emergency regarding dog control, please call the CSRD's on-call answering service at 1.877.996.3344.
-Please note that emergent dog control services include: vicious dog attacks on a person or animal, or dogs in medical distress.
-Dogs barking or at large are considered non-emergency dog control situations.
+Please note that emergency dog control services include: vicious dog attacks on a person or animal, or dogs in medical distress.
+Dogs barking or running at large are considered non-emergency dog control situations.

 Dog Control Program Information